Strategy Complexity of Zero-Sum Games on Graphs

 My PhD thesis is entitled Strategy Complexity of Zero-Sum Games on Graphs.
 It was conducted under the joint supervision of Patricia Bouyer (LMF, Université Paris-Saclay, CNRS, ENS Paris-Saclay) and Mickael Randour (Université de Mons).
 It was funded by the F.R.S.-FNRS Research Fellow project FrontieRS.
 The jury was composed of Christel Baier (Reviewer), Véronique Bruyère (President), Thomas Colcombet (Reviewer), Laurent Doyen (Examiner), and Benjamin Monmege (Examiner), as well as my supervisors Patricia Bouyer and Mickael Randour.

-• The private defense happened on April 20, 2023 at the Université de Mons in the sole presence of the jury [slides].
+- The private defense happened on April 20, 2023 at Université de Mons in the sole presence of the jury [slides].

-• The public defense (intended to be a less technical and more accessible presentation) happened at the University of Mons (Room Vésale 30) on Wednesday, April 26, 2023 at 4 pm [slides].
+- The public defense (intended to be a less technical and more accessible presentation) happened at Université de Mons (Room Vésale 30) on Wednesday, April 26, 2023 at 4 pm [slides].

 A public seminar about my thesis was also organized on March 14, 2023 at Laboratoire Méthodes Formelles, Université Paris-Saclay [slides].